zen-lang/zen/README.md

 * zen/union-map
 * zen/union

+### zen/symbol

+### zen/map

-For example `zen/map` type defines additional validation keys:
+For example `zen/map` type defines following validation keys:

-* values:  schema - schema to apply to all values
+* `:values`  schema - schema to apply to all values
-* keys: { key: schema } - enumeration of keys and schema for each key
+* `:keys` { key: schema } - enumeration of keys and schema for each key
-* require: #{:key,...} - list of requried keys in map
+* `:require` #{:key,...} - list of requried keys in map
-* schema-key: {:key :some-key } - key to resolve schema from data
+* `:schema-key` {:key :some-key } - key to resolve schema from data on fly

-Schema can be extended with primitives and container types.
+### zen/vector

+Apply clojure.spec regular expressions for collections!!!!

+* :every  schema - apply schema to every element in collection
+* :nth {integer: schema} - apply schema to nth element
+* :minItems & :maxItems - min/max items in collection
+* :filter - TODO: apply filter to collection, then apply schema to